For general information about Calgary Learns and where our funding comes, see the dropdown menu under the About Us tab.

 English Language Learning is defined as the study and practice of the English language by individuals whose first language is other than English and who are unable to communicate fluently or learn effectively in English.
 The primary intended outcome should be to help learners gain proficiency in listening, speaking, reading, and writing in English.
 These outcomes correlate to the following essential skills from Canada’s Essential Skills framework: reading, document use, writing, and oral communication.
 Calgary Learns supports the improvement of basic English proficiency from pre-Benchmark (ELL Literacy) through to Canadian Language Benchmark 4+ in four streams: listening, speaking, reading and writing.

 Basic Computer Skills are defined as the ability of individuals to appropriately use computers and related technology to find, evaluate, utilize, create, and communicate in order to participate effectively in society.
 The primary intended outcome is the development of foundational computer skills to support an individual to navigate the basics of a computer, keyboard, operating device, or the internet.
-This category corresponds to the essential skill now called digital skills – one of nine essential skills from Canada’s Essential Skills framework.
+This category corresponds to the basic level of digital technology skills – one of nine essential skills from Canada’s Essential Skills framework

 Foundational Life Skills are defined as learning opportunities that facilitate the development of the personal and interpersonal skills required to deal with the demands and challenges of everyday life on an independent basis.
 These skills may include the following basic components: